0xfabi/exon-cds-mapper/README.md

 `Number_mapped_reads` is the number of reads which are overlapping exon:1 start position of corresponding gene.

-second output file: output_data/leaderless_transcripts_threshold_<VALUE>.tsv
+second output file: output_data/leaderless_transcripts_threshold_<VALUE>.tsv The <VALUE> is placeholder and represents the threshold value defined in `config.ini`.

 second output file is tab separated and contains gene identifiers of genes which are detected as leaderless transcripts It has following columns (including example entry):